-2.1 Is Gravity the right instrument for your science program?
+2.1 Is GRAVITY the right instrument for your science programme?

-The Gravity instrument is designed to deliver high angular resolution information (on milli-arcsecond scale) on celestial sources by coherently combining the light from four telescopes.
-The spatial resolution is reached owing to the telescopic baselines of the VLT-I. The user is referred to the VLT-I user manual for the offered telescope configurations, their baseline lengths and position angles.
-In P98, Gravity is offered in conjunction with Auxiliary Telescopes only and not with the Unit Telescopes.
-Gravity has three spectral settings.
-For each setting it delivers interferometric quantities over exactly the same wavelength range that covers the near-IR K-band.
-For new VLT-I users, it is good to realize that interferometric instruments like Gravity do not return a mirror image of a luminous source on the sky.
-Instead, such instruments combine pair-wise the light coming from individual telescopes which creates fringes between each telescope pair (see Figure 1 for an example of the fringes produced by Gravity).
-Each fringe system per baseline is characterized by fringe contrast and phase.
+The instrument GRAVITY is designed to deliver high angular resolution information (on milliarcsecond scale) on celestial sources by coherently combining the light from four telescopes.
+The spatial resolution is reached owing to the telescope baselines of the VLTI.
+The user is referred to the VLTI Configurations Overview for the offered telescope configurations, their baseline lengths and position angles.
+Currently, GRAVITY is offered in conjunction with either the Auxiliary Telescopes (ATs) or the Unit Telescopes (UTs).

+GRAVITY has three spectral settings.
+For each setting it delivers interferometric quantities over exactly the same wavelength range covering the near-IR K-band.
+For new VLTI users, it is good to realise that interferometric instruments like GRAVITY do not return a "mirror image" of a luminous source on the sky.
+Instead, such instruments combine pair-wise the light coming from individual telescopes which creates fringes between each telescope pair (see Figure 1 for an example of the fringes produced by GRAVITY).
+Each fringe system per baseline is characterised by fringe contrast and phase.
 These two quantities are directly related to the brightness distribution of the celestial object according to the Van Cittert-Zernike theorem.

-Gravity can probably bring your science program valuable information which any other ESO instrument cannot if:
+GRAVITY can probably bring your science programme valuable information which any other ESO instrument cannot if your target:

-- your target has a characteristic size in the range 2-30 milli-arcsecond, and - it is brighter than $K = 6.5^m$, or - it is brighter than $K = 9.5^m$ and is accompanied within 4" by a reference star that is at most 3 magnitudes brighter than the science object.
+- has a characteristic size in the range of 2 to 30 mas (milli-arcseconds), - is brighter than $K = 10.0^m$ , or - is brighter than $K = 17.5^m$ and has a reference star brighter than $K = 10.5^m$ within 2".

-The Gravity public webpages detail the atmospheric conditions for the limiting magnitudes mentioned here.
+The GRAVITY public webpages detail the atmospheric conditions for the limiting magnitudes mentioned above.

-Figure 1: One raw Gravity frame on the science channel.
+Figure 1: One raw GRAVITY frame of the science channel.
 Wavelength runs horizontally.
-In contrast to other beam combiners, Gravity does not record entire fringe packets but only four points on the central fringe (i.e. the so-called ABCD method of fringe detection).
-For each polarization, each pair of telescopes yields thus 4 spectra.
+In contrast to other beam combiners, GRAVITY does not record entire fringe packets but only four points on the central fringe (i.e. the so-called ABCD method of fringe detection).
+For each polarisation, each pair of telescopes yields thus 4 spectra.
 The fringe can be seen by comparing spectra pertaining to the same pair of telescopes.
 The total number of spectra is thus 24: 6 pairs of telescopes, 4 points (viz.
-A,B,C,D) per pair.
+A, B, C, D) per pair.

-2.2 Gravity and other ESO instruments
+2.2 GRAVITY and other ESO instruments

-Gravity yields information at an angular scale of λ/B , B being the separation between a telescope pair.
-An interferometric instrument like Gravity is sensitive to luminous structures with a size-scale corresponding to the spatial frequency λ/B of the (projected) telescopic baseline.
-A range of baselines lengths and position angles are required to probe the geometry at different size scales.
-The largest size-scale that can be proved is given by the shortest baseline which is limited by the smallest separation of two telescopes.
-Complementary spatial information at larger spatial scales by means of single dish UT observations can be obtained with other ESO facilities, like NAOS/CONICA and SINFONI.
-These instruments deliver AO assisted diffraction-limited images in the same wavelength domain as Gravity.
-SINFONI performs integral field spectroscopy with a 0.8" x 0.8" or 8" x 8" field of view at the same spectral resolution as Gravity.
+An interferometric instrument like GRAVITY is sensitive to luminous structures with a size-scale corresponding to the spatial frequency $\lambda/B$ , where B is the (projected) baseline, i.e. the projected separation between the two telescopes used to combine the light.
+A range of baselines lengths and position angles are required to probe the geometry at different size scales and directions.
+The largest size-scale that can be probed is given by the shortest baseline which is limited by the smallest separation of two telescopes.
+Complementary spatial information at larger spatial scales by means of single dish UT observations can be obtained with other ESO facilities, like SPHERE or SINFONI.
+These instruments deliver AO assisted diffraction-limited images in the same wavelength domain as GRAVITY.
+SINFONI performs integral field spectroscopy with a 0.8" x 0.8" or 8" x 8" field of view at the same spectral resolution as GRAVITY.